 Gnudi (naked) because these ricotta and spinach balls are ultimately the filling for ravioli, without the outer dress of home-made pasta.
 The additional ingredients are only eggs and seasonings.
 They are usually served with butter, sage and grated cheese.
 Sometimes, for a heartier dish, with a meat sauce.

-Gnudi with butter and sage pair well with a white wine with good acidity, which contrasts nicely with the oiliness of the butter and cheese.
+Gnudi with butter and sage pair well with a white wine with good acidity, which contrasts nicely the oiliness of the butter and cheese.
 We recommend a classic Tuscan white, the Vernaccia di San Gimignano DOCG.

-This is a truly classic pairing that comes from one of the most beautiful and famous islands in the Tuscan Archipelago, the Isola d’Elba.
+Finally, a truly classic combination from one of the most beautiful and famous islands of the Tuscan archipelago, the Island of Elba.